‘Breakthrough’ infections complicate COVID-19 response, disrupt workforce

 “I thought, ‘Ah, D.C. allergies,’ ” she said, recalling a Sunday night following a “super social” weekend that involved 11 friends and some outdoor dining after landing in the nation’s capital that Friday.

-A runny nose the next morning prompted her to get the first of a series of tests confirming she was positive for the coronavirus, upending her trip and consigning her to a Georgetown hotel.
+A runny nose the next morning prompted her to get the first of a series of tests confirming she was positive for the coronavirus, upending her trip and confining her to a Georgetown hotel.

 Her friends didn’t fall ill, but Ms. Cohen felt pretty bad for four days — a 102.5-degree fever, symptoms akin to the flu — and considered herself “lucky to be bored instead of sick” for the rest of her 10-day isolation.